dobin/xrop-esp32/README.md

 # xrop-esp32

-xrop-esp32 is a copy of https://github.com/jsandin/xrop, where jsandin added support for ESP8266 for xrop.
+xrop-esp32 is a clone of https://github.com/jsandin/xrop, where jsandin added support for ESP8266 for xrop.
 Original xrop repo is https://github.com/acama/xrop.

 I fixed jsandin/xrop, and created this repo.
 Fixes include
 - made it compile-able